Check out the full details below.

 What is a Lifetime ISA?

-A Lifetime ISA is a long-term savings and investment account designed to help young people save for their first home or retirement.
-The account allows holders to save up to £4,000 each year and receive a 25% bonus from the government annually, up to a maximum of £1,000 in bonus.
+A Lifetime ISA is a tax-free savings and investment account designed to help young people save for their first home or retirement.
+The account allows holders to save up to £4,000 each year and receive a 25% bonus from the government, up to a maximum of £1,000 per year.

 Who is Eligible?

-You must be between the ages of 18 and 40 to be eligible for a lifetime ISA.
-Additionally, you must also be a UK resident and have a valid UK National Insurance number.
+You must be between the ages of 18 and 39 to be eligible for a Lifetime ISA.
+Additionally, you must be a UK resident.

-The Lifetime ISA is an excellent way to plan for the future, but take into consideration all the factors before choosing a Lifetime ISA.
-The account should always be used in conjunction with other savings products, such as a pension or stocks and shares ISA, to ensure that your savings are properly diversified.
+The Lifetime ISA is an excellent way to plan for the future, but take all of the factors into consideration before choosing one.

 Types of ISA